Peter R. Orszag

 Orszag is a member of the National Academy of Medicine of the National Academies of Sciences.
-He serves on the Boards of Directors of the Peterson Institute for International Economics, the Mount Sinai Hospital, and New Visions for Public Schools in New York.
+He is on the Boards of Directors of the Peterson Institute for International Economics and the Mount Sinai Hospital.
+He has also been on the board of the Russell Sage Foundation and New Visions for Public Schools in New York.

 Early life

 Orszag grew up in Lexington, Massachusetts, the son of Reba (née Karp) and Steven Orszag.
 His paternal great-grandparents were Jewish immigrants from Hungary who immigrated to New York City in 1903.
 His father, Steven Orszag, was a math professor at Yale University and his mother was the president and owner of a research and development company.
 His brother is Jonathan Orszag, the Senior Managing Director of Compass Lexecon, LLC.

-After graduating from Phillips Exeter Academy with high honors (1987), Orszag earned an A.B. summa cum laude in economics from Princeton University in 1991 after completing an 80-page long senior thesis titled "Congressional Oversight of the Federal Reserve: Empirical and Theoretical Perspectives."
+After graduating from Phillips Exeter Academy with high honors (1987), Orszag earned an A.B. in economics from Princeton University in 1991 after completing an 80-page long senior thesis titled "Congressional Oversight of the Federal Reserve: Empirical and Theoretical Perspectives."
 He then received a M.Sc.
 (1992) and a Ph.D.
-(1997) in economics from the London School of Economics.
-His doctoral thesis was titled Dynamic analysis of regime shifts under uncertainty: Applications to hyperinflation and privatization.
+(1997) in economics from the London School of Economics on the Marshall Scholarship.
+He stated during a reception at the White House that "becoming a Marshall Scholar is one of the most important things that ever happened to me."
+His doctoral thesis was titled "Dynamic analysis of regime shifts under uncertainty: Applications to hyperinflation and privatization".
 He was a Marshall Scholar 1991–1992, and is a member of Phi Beta Kappa.

 Career

+Early years

 Orszag became a lecturer at the University of California, Berkeley, and taught macroeconomics in 1999 and 2000.
-As a senior fellow and Deputy Director of Economic Studies at the Brookings Institution, he co-founded and directed The Hamilton Project and (in conjunction with Georgetown University's Public Policy Institute) the Pew Charitable Trust's Retirement Security Project.
+He then became a senior fellow and deputy director of economic studies at the Brookings Institution.
+In 2006 he co-founded and directed The Hamilton Project and was its first director.
+He was also director of the Pew Charitable Trust's Retirement Security Project.

-He served as Special Assistant to the President for Economic Policy (1997–1998), and as Senior Economist and Senior Adviser on the Council of Economic Advisers (1995–1996) during the Clinton administration.
-He also formed a consulting group called Sebago Associates, which merged into Competition Policy Associates and was bought by FTI Consulting Inc. for a reported $70 million.
+He was Special Assistant to the President for Economic Policy (1997–1998), and as Senior Economist and Senior Adviser on the Council of Economic Advisers (1995–1996) during the Clinton administration.
+After leaving the Clinton White House, he formed a consulting group called Sebago Associates, which merged into Competition Policy Associates and was bought by FTI Consulting Inc. for a reported $70 million in 2005.
+He has been a columnist at Bloomberg Opinion.

-After leaving the Obama administration, Orszag took a job with Citigroup.
-A 2011 article in New York Magazine suggested Citi's hiring of Orszag "signaled that Citi would be invested in the intellectual marketplace," and that "just about anyone will take the call of a former White House budget director."
-In May 2016, Orszag joined Lazard as managing director and vice chairman of investment banking.

-He is also an invitee of the Bilderberg Group and attended the conferences in 2010, 2011 and 2012.